33 of the Best Summer Jobs for Teens

 If you are putting out your shingle as the best oboe or algebra teacher in town, work on promoting yourself to people you know, putting up flyers in places where parents gather and making sure everyone on social media knows that you are ready to teach!

 You can find tutoring opportunities in nearly every subject, from pre-algebra to French to conversational English.
-This post outlines several companies that hire tutors, but check the requirements carefully to make sure you are not ineligible based on your age.
+We’ve outlined several companies that hire online tutors, but check the requirements carefully to make sure you are not ineligible based on your age.

 Older teens can help prep younger ones for the PSAT and the SAT.
 And if you’re musically inclined you can even teach kids about MIddle C, Every Good Boy Does Fine and other fundamentals.
 Find music teaching gigs on Wyzant.com.